vzahorui/vzahorui.github.io/_posts/2019-10-25-linear-regression.md

 * Absence of perfect multicollinearity among predictors - that is that none of the predictors can be expressed as a copy or a linear combination of other predictors.
 * Independence of errors - absence of correlation among errors in different output values.
+* Normal distribution of the error term with the mean value of 0.
 * Homoscedasticity - constant variance of error regardless of the values of independent variables.

 If not all of the assumptions satisfied then the model might not have some of the required variables which explain the bahaviour of errors, or instead might have redundant variables causing multicolinearity.